 The key lies with the Case IH patented shallow concavity turbo blades.
-The 20-inch (50.8 cm) diameter blades, spaced 7.5 inches (19.1 cm) apart, are mounted at an angle chosen for optimal soil movement and residue management at shallow running depths.
+The 20-inch diameter blades, spaced 7.5 inches apart, are mounted at an angle chosen for optimal soil movement and residue management at shallow running depths.

 Because it's designed to run shallow, the 330 Turbo provides good leveling qualities.
 With a power requirement of 5 to 7 PTO hp per foot, larger tractors can pull the 330 Turbo at reduced power settings for greater fuel efficiency, or faster for increased soil mixing and higher productivity.